 How to add Units of Measurement (UOM)

-The Units of Measurement (UOM) requirement specifies the granularity of products and is used when products are purchased in boxes.
+The Units of Measurement (UOM) requirement specifies the granularity of variants and is used when variants are purchased in boxes or other multiples.

-It's also can be set manually on Vendors -> Vendor Name -> Variants page or uploaded as the part of a vendor catalog.
+This can also be set manually on the Vendors -> Vendor Name -> Variants page or uploaded as the part of a vendor catalog.

-When a product with UOM is added to a purchase order quantities are automatically converted up to the next UOM number.
+When a variant with UOM is added to a purchase order quantities are automatically converted up to the next UOM number.
 E.g. when the UOM is set to 10 and the replenishment number is 45 it will be converted to 50 (5 packs of 10 items each).